deibit/cansina/README.md

 News
 ====

+10-08-2016  Added '-u' option to utils/viewer.py to show what payload you used in a given project

+28-07-2016  Fixed max columns width when printing output

 19-07-2016  Fixed a bug in DBManager queue which was stopping Cansina when target server responses were slow

 13-07-2016  Added new feature resumable sessions